 Uses standard insulation blowing equipment.
 Ideal for retrofitting existing walls without demolition — drill small holes, blow in hemp fiber, patch holes.
 Professional installation recommended for best density and coverage.

 We've written detailed comparison articles for every major insulation type.
-Here are the highlights:
+Here are the highlights — and links to the full deep-dives:

 | Category | Hemp/GaiaCrete® | Spray Foam | Fiberglass | Cellulose |